 Bread Pudding with Ironworks Rum Sauce

 Sure you’ve had bread pudding before, but have you ever tried it with a rum sauce?
-Better yet, an Ironworks rum sauce?
-Didn’t think so!
-Check out the recipe below for this unique and delicious bread pudding recipe from our 2019 Culinary Guide.
-Serve with a glass of Ironworks Apple Brandy as the perfect compliment to this sweet treat.
+Better yet, an Ironworks Distillery rum sauce?
+Once you try this recipe, this is bound to be your new go-to!
+Serve with a glass of Ironworks Distillery‘s Sweet Apple Brandy as the perfect compliment to this sweet treat.

 |3 cups||whipping cream|